 These conditions differ from each other in how the cells look under a microscope.
 For example, hyperplasia cells look different from fibroadenoma cells.
 If you are diagnosed with a benign breast condition (or are told you have a fibrocystic change), it is important to find out which type you have.

 Learn more about diagnosing benign breast conditions.

 Hyperplasia describes an overgrowth (proliferation) of cells.
-It most often occurs on the inside of the lobules or ducts in the breast.
+It most often occurs on the inside of the lobules or milk ducts in the breast.

 There are two main types of hyperplasia—usual and atypical.
 Both increase the risk of breast cancer, though atypical hyperplasia does so to a greater degree .